 Three (3) factors are considered to calculate how much money you can access:

-- The age of the youngest borrower or title holder, including non-borrowing spouses
+- The age of the youngest borrower on title, including non-borrowing spouses

 - The home’s newly appraised value

-- Current interest rates on the date you sign.
+- Current interest rates on the date you sign the closing documents

 How can I receive my reverse mortgage money?

-There are four options for how to receive your funds; you get to choose what is best for you:
+There are four options for how to receive your funds, and you can make changes to these once your accouunt is established:

 - Tenure: The total amount available is divided up into equal monthly payments and sent to you for as long as at least one borrower occupies the property as his/her principal residence.